Nerfstudio: A Modular Framework for Neural Radiance Field Development: Experiments

-\textbf{Findings.} Table~\ref{fig:table-mipnerf-ablations-average} presents the averages of the results across the 7 captures in the MipNeRF-360 dataset.
-The complete table can be found in the appendix.
-In as little as 5K iterations ($\sim$5 minutes), our Nerfacto method achieves reasonable quality in contrast to MipNeRF-360 which takes several hours on a TPU with 32 cores.
-Training for up to 30K ($\sim$30 minutes) iterations further improves quality.
+Table~\ref{fig:table-mipnerf-ablations-average} presents the averages of the results across the 7 captures in the MipNeRF-360 dataset.
+The complete table can be found in the supplementary material.
+In as little as 5K iterations ($\sim$2 minutes), our Nerfacto method achieves reasonable quality in contrast to MipNeRF-360 which takes several hours on a TPU with 32 cores.
+Training for up to 70K ($\sim$30 minutes) iterations further improves quality.
 While Nerfacto falls short of metric results obtained by MipNeRF-360, we prioritize efficiency and general usability over optimizing quantitative metrics on this particular benchmark.
 Fig.~\ref{fig:figure_page_1} shows qualitative results on the "garden" scene in our viewer after only a few minutes.

 It is worth emphasizing that our Nerfacto method is optimized for qualitative novel-view quality by using the web viewer, rather than solely relying on common metrics.
-For further illustration, we refer the reader to the appendix where we provide rendered videos from our Nerfacto method.
+For further illustration, we refer the reader to the supplementary material where we provide rendered videos from our Nerfacto method.

-\subsection{Nerfacto component ablations}
+\subsection{Nerfacto Component Ablations}

 Given the modularity of our codebase, we can easily conduct ablation studies on our method Nerfacto, a unified approach that combines important components from various papers to achieve a fast, high-quality method.
 We experiment with disabling the pose optimization, appearance embeddings, scene contraction, and variations of the proposal networks, and more.
 The modularity of our codebase allows for easy implementation of these modifications through the use of different flags with the command line interface.